Project: Payment Service

 Settings and Environment

 Settings follow the official precedence model.
 From highest to lowest priority: managed settings, command-line arguments for the current session, .claude/settings.local.json, .claude/settings.json, and ~/.claude/settings.json.
+Note that local settings (.claude/settings.local.json) override project settings — personal preferences take precedence over team configuration, and only managed settings and command-line arguments override local.
 Managed delivery can use platform policy files or managed configuration directories, but those are implementation details for the top managed layer rather than separate everyday scopes.

 Beyond permissions, useful settings include env for environment variables that should be present in every session, agent to set a custom default agent, and claudeMdExcludes for filtering out irrelevant memory files in monorepos.
 You can also set the default model and effort level: